soulcutter/icheck-rails/README.md

 License: [MIT License](http://opensource.org/licenses/MIT) (just like iCheck)

-Rails: 3.1 and up
+Rails: 4 and up

-This gem's major and minor version reflects the version of iCheck it packages (currently iCheck 0.9 is packaged by icheck-rails 0.9.0.2)
+This gem's major and minor version reflects the version of iCheck it packages (currently iCheck 0.9.1 is packaged by icheck-rails 0.9.1.0)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'icheck-rails'
+    gem 'icheck-rails', git: 'git@github.com:soulcutter/icheck-rails.git', branch: 'rails4'

 And then execute: